Executive Summary

 What Molina Does

 Molina Healthcare administers government-sponsored health insurance programs.
-It does not provide medical care directly; it manages networks of providers, processes claims, and assumes the insurance risk on per-member-per-month premiums paid by state and federal governments.
+It manages provider networks, processes claims, and assumes insurance risk on per-member-per-month (PMPM) premiums from state and federal governments.

 Revenue Breakdown (FY 2025 Premium Revenue: $43.1B):